codebyjsa/saarthi/README.md

 # saarthi

-This project is for Hospital Management System
+This project is for Hospital Management System.
+For docs and patients.

 A Think-a-thon project
 By Jasdeep and Tamanpreet